DobbiKov/sci-trans-git/README.md

 parameter that is a vocabulary (translation pairs) that would help the model to use the appropriate words and phrases that are presented in the vocabulary.

+#### CLI
+In order to simplify the library testing and presentation, a CLI application that implements library functionality has been developed.

 ### Reports
 1. [First report](./reports/report1.md) = the report presents the first
    prototype written in _rust_ programming language presenting the idea of the